MaastrichtUniversityPress/Learning-Cycle-Toolbox-/book/5_lookback_evaluate.md

 ---
 ---

-## 🟦 TOOL 5.2/6.2 - Team Activities for Reflection / Derive lessons learned
+## 🟦 TOOL 5.2/6.2 - Team Activities for Reflection

 _**Learning team activities to support evaluation of result and process, and to derive lessons learned**_<br/>